Triglav via Plemenice

 Loading image . . .

-Triglav (obscured a bit by the branches) and Plemenice peak as viewed from Vrata valley.
+Triglav (obscured a bit by the branches) and Plemenice peak as viewed from Vrata Valley.

-Triglav (obscured a bit by the branches) and Plemenice peak as viewed from Vrata valley.
+Triglav (obscured a bit by the branches) and Plemenice peak as viewed from Vrata Valley.